Bond order: Non-integer bond orders

-In molecules which have resonance or nonclassical bonding, bond order may not be an integer.
+In molecules which have resonance, bond order may not be an integer.
 In benzene, the delocalized molecular orbitals contain 6 pi electrons over six carbons, essentially yielding half a pi bond together with the sigma bond for each pair of carbon atoms, giving a calculated bond order of 1.5 (one and a half bond).
 Furthermore, bond orders of 1.1 (eleven tenths bond), 4/3 (or 1.333333..., four thirds bond) or 0.5 (half bond), for example, can occur in some molecules and essentially refer to bond strength relative to bonds with order 1.
 In the nitrate anion (NO3−), the bond order for each bond between nitrogen and oxygen is 4/3 (or 1.333333...).

-Bonding in dihydrogen cation H2+ can be described as a covalent one-electron bond, thus the bonding between the two hydrogen atoms has bond order of 0.5.
+Bonding in a dihydrogen cation H2+ can be described as a covalent one-electron bond, thus the bonding between the two hydrogen atoms has bond order of 0.5.

+There are cases where alkene bond order can be non-integer without resonance.
+Notable examples are "cubene" and "quadricyclene".
+As reported by Garg and Houk in 2026, the bond orders of these unusual alkenes approach 1.5 due to hyperpyramidalization.